Treccani: History

 The Institute of the Italian Encyclopaedia was founded in Rome in 1925 by Giovanni Treccani, with the philosopher Giovanni Gentile as editor-in-chief.
+In addition to the founder, who was also its president, and philosopher Gentile, who was its first scientific director, its members included publisher Calogero Tumminelli as editorial director, the linguist Antonino Pagliaro as editor-in-chief, Gian Alberto Blanc, Pietro Bonfante, Luigi Cadorna, Alberto De Stefani, Gaetano De Sanctis, Luigi Einaudi, Vittorio Grassi, Ettore Marchiafava, Silvio Longhi, Ferdinando Martini, Ugo Ojetti, Francesco Salata, Vittorio Scialoja, Angelo Sraffa, Paolo Thaon di Revel, and Tommaso Tittoni.

 The first publication by the Institute was the Enciclopedia Italiana di Scienze, Lettere e Arti (lit.
 'Italian Encyclopaedia of Science, Letters, and Arts'), which was completed in 1939, and consisted of 36 volumes.
 Best known as Enciclopedia Italiana or the Great Encyclopaedia, it is an Italian-language encyclopaedia and is regarded as one of the great encyclopaedias, being international in scope, alongside Encyclopædia Britannica and others.

-Since the 1990s, Treccani has been playing a leading role as a high-profile publisher, both in the art publishing market and in the facsimile editions industry, reproducing many medieval manuscripts from the most prestigious Italian and European libraries.
-Alongside these traditional activities Treccani has gained a consistent presence in digital publishing, with the publication of e-books, apps and, above all, the Treccani.it portal, which had been visited in 2022 by more than 80 million unique users.
+Since the 1990s, Treccani has played a leading role arts publishing and facsimile editions, reproducing many medieval manuscripts from the notable Italian and European libraries.
+Alongside these activities, it has gained a consistent presence in digital publishing, publishing e-books, apps, and the Treccani.it portal, which had over 80 million unique users in 2022.